andstatus/game2048/README.md

 ### Features of "2048 Open Fun Game" that are not present in the original game

 * Unlimited and animated Undo and Redo.
+* Dark theme for Android 9+.
+It turns on when system-wide "Dark theme" is turned on in device settings.
 * Bookmarks at the interesting game positions.
 Return to a bookmark and play again from that place.
 * Move number and game duration shown.
 The time starts when you make a move.
   It stops when you tap Undo or Pause button.